What are CRE?

 Certain things may make it more likely that you will get a CRE infection.
 These include:

 - A recent stay in the hospital.
-This is especially true if you were in a hospital where CRE has been found and in an intensive care unit).
+This is especially true if you were in a hospital where CRE has been found and in an intensive care unit (ICU).

 - A stay in a long-term care facility.
-This is especially true if it is a facility where CRE has been found.
+This is especially true if it's a facility where CRE has been found.

 - Exposure to antibiotics